-Location: HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\ExtMirr\Group Name Туре Default Data
+Location: HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\ExtMirr\Group Name Туре Default Data cause disk corruption.

-This value specifies the name of the group in which the SIOS DataKeeper driver is a part of.
-This value should always be Filter.
-Changing this value could result in unpredictable results, including disk corruption.
+Group REG_SZ Filter (Do NOT Modify) a part of.
+The s value should a of the group in which the SIOS DataKeeper driver is lways be Filter.
+Changing this value could result in ng disk corruption.